BazilSuhail/DiObral-Server/README.md

 ## Project Description:

-Texleath is a full-featured e-commerce web application designed for the sale of premium clothing and wearable products.
+DiObral is a full-featured e-commerce web application designed for the sale of premium clothing and wearable products.
 Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), the platform offers a seamless, scalable, and visually refined shopping experience for both retail customers and business stakeholders.

-The backend of Texleath is developed using Node.js and Express.js, providing a robust and scalable API for handling product data, user authentication, order processing, and more.
+The backend of DiObral is developed using Node.js and Express.js, providing a robust and scalable API for handling product data, user authentication, order processing, and more.
 MongoDB serves as the primary database, efficiently managing product inventories, user information, and order history.

-With an elegant and responsive interface powered by React.js, Texleath is optimized for user engagement and conversion.
+With an elegant and responsive interface powered by React.js, DiObral is optimized for user engagement and conversion.
 It integrates essential e-commerce functionalities, including a dynamic product catalog, cart and checkout system, user account management, and customer reviews.

 ---